-Your client could also get a payment if the average temperature in their area is recorded as, or forecast to be, zero degrees celsius or below for 7 consecutive days.
+If your client is getting certain benefits or Support for Mortgage Interest they may also get a payment if the average temperature in their area is recorded as, or forecast to be, zero degrees celsius or below for 7 consecutive days.

-You can see if your client eligible here.
+You can see if your client View - eligible.

-- View - financial support if they’re unable to work
+- money to help with living costs if they're unable to work

 Your client could be eligible if they’re on a low income or if they claim benefits.
 Their bill could be reduced by up to 100%.